techservicesillinois/awscli-login/README.rst

 Project Description
 -------------------

-awscli-login is a plugin that allows retreiving temporary Amazon credentials by authenticating against a SAML Identity Provider (IdP).
+awscli-login is a plugin that allows retrieving temporary Amazon credentials by authenticating against a SAML Identity Provider (IdP).